VFPX/PEMEditor/.github/CONTRIBUTING.md

 - If you haven't already done so, install VFPX Deployment: choose Check for Updates from the Thor menu, turn on the checkbox for VFPX Deployment, and click Install.

-- Start VFP 9 (not VFP Advanced) and CD to the PEMEditor root folder (not the Downloads folder).
+- Start VFP 9 (not VFP Advanced) and CD to the PEMEditor root folder (not the Downloads folder). **Do not run with PJX open, it needs at least a CLOSE ALL**

 - Run the VFPX Deployment tool to create the installation files: choose VFPX Project Deployment from the Thor Tools, Application menu.
 Alternately, execute ```EXECSCRIPT(_screen.cThorDispatcher, 'Thor_Tool_DeployVFPXProject')```.